unpoly/unpoly3-slides/index.md

 Targeted fragments get an `.up-loading` class.\
 This lets you highlight the part of the screen that's loading.

-Targeted fragments also get an [`[aria-busy]`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-busy) attribute.
+Targeted fragments also get an [`[aria-busy]`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-busy) attribute for accessibility.

 ---